fionafibration/team-frotress-2/README.md

 Controls buttplug based on kills, deaths, and uber in Team Fortress 2

-Requires the use of the OMPHUD edit in the repository for Uber capturing!
+Requires the use of the OMPHUD edit in the repository for Uber capturing & other configuration details!

 # Setup